2019 Coriolis Professional Immersion for Advanced Dancers

 Postballet Technique, Repertory, Conditioning

 This unique professional immersion program offers advanced dance students the opportunity to experience the life of a professional dancer for one week with the cutting-edge Coriolis Dance, by taking Postballet technique class with the company’s co-artistic directors, learning Coriolis repertory with professional company members, and sampling multiple different somatic and conditioning techniques to support the unique movement style in which the dancers train.
-The professional immersion program is open to dancers 14-22, and acceptance is by audition only.
+The professional immersion program is open to dancers at an advanced level of training, and acceptance is conditional upon audition or personal recommendation by a teacher.
+Contact email@example.com for more information regarding auditions and/or recommendations.

 Postballet Technique, originated by Co-founders/Co-artistic Directors Christin Call and Natascha Greenwalt, combines contemporary practices with a ballet class structure to explore sensation and imagery in the body.
 Along with barre and center work, Postballet class incorporates spinal/pelvis articulation, moving in and out of classical lines, and pushing the extremes of rhythmic dynamics.